FilBot3/sample_ibm_java/README.md

 ## Description

 A simple HelloWorld app written in Java to test out IBM Java's ability to compile projcts.

+This project will build upon a push, or merge into the master branch.

 ## Usage